05

 2025

 Interiors acts as a eulogy, an ode, a reflection, and a distancing.
-Folio paper is nestled within the artist's well loved copy of “Alcoholic’s Anonymous,” with illustrated imagery overlaid of RX bottles for both oral and injectable substances.
-The artist's hand is cast in plaster, and holds the book open.
-Interiors memorializes and mourns the 18 year old sitting in meetings at 7am, concerned about whether his psych medications disqualified him from his seat.
-The piece re-engages with a text that has long been collecting dust, bringing vitality, celebration, and renewed purpose to a once vital lifeline in the artist's day to day life.
+Folio paper is nestled within my well loved copy of “Alcoholic’s Anonymous,” with illustrated imagery overlaid of RX bottles for both oral and injectable substances.
+Interiors memorializes and mourns the 18 year old sitting in meetings at 7am, concerned about whether my psych medications disqualified him from my seat.
+The piece re-engages with a text that has long been collecting dust, bringing vitality, celebration, and renewed purpose to a once vital lifeline in day to day life.
 The illustrated imagery reckons with the internal battle of negotiating relations to substances in expansive ways.
-For the artist, the use of an injectable needle once a week is a fact of life, as is staying on track with pharmaceutical chemicals which help stabilize his mood.
-In or out of the program, over or under the counter, the artist has been, is, and will likely always be reliant on and in relation with substances.
+For me, the use of an injectable needle once a week is a fact of life, as is staying on track with pharmaceutical chemicals which help stabilize my mood.
+In or out of the program, over or under the counter, I have been, am, and will likely always be reliant on and in relation with substances.
 This piece is a love letter to that reality, a warm hug to the 18 year old sitting at meetings questioning *truly* everything, and a humble reminder to self that more lies in these pages than initially meets the eye.